top of page

 Principal Investigator

 Chris is a team builder with a lifelong passion for science, nature conservation, and sustainability.
-He is very focused on finding pragmatic solutions to the age-old problems of environmental degradation, poverty, and low education standards in developing countries, in his push for a healthier and more balanced life for all.
+He is very focused on finding pragmatic solutions to the age-old problems of environmental degradation, poverty, and low education standards in developing countries.
 He has a PhD in Biology from the University of East Anglia, an MRes in Ecology and Environmental Management from the University of York, and a BSc in Ecology from the University of Edinburgh.
-He is member of the Oversight Committee of the Tambopata National Reserve and has been an environmental consultant to World Wildlife Fund (WWF), Conservation International, Amazon Conservation Association, among others.
-He is also involved with Wilderness International, a group of organisations that protect forest wilderness areas around the world using carbon-based finance.
+He is member of the Oversight Committee of the Tambopata National Reserve and has been an environmental consultant to World Wildlife Fund (WWF), Conservation International, Amazon Conservation Association, and is currently CEO at Wilderness International Peru.
 Chris has been working in the Peruvian Amazon for 25 years and enjoys travelling, hiking, bird watching, and photography.
 Chris is British, is married, has two daughters and a cat, and divides his time between Cusco and Puerto Maldonado, Peru.

 Chris Ketola